 Joints include many different components.
 Movement in joints occurs because of the contraction and relaxation of muscles that connect bones via tendons.
 Cartilage plays an important role in joints, covering the ends of the bones that are part of the joint.
-Cartilage reduces friction in the joint, allowing the ends of the bones to freely slide across each other without rubbing.
+Cartilage reduces friction in the joint, allowing the ends of the bones to slide freely across each other without rubbing.
 Friction is further reduced by synovial fluid, a fluid that lines the joints and lubricates the cartilage.

 Common Joint Problems

-Joints are essential to allowing movement, but can develop problems or diseases that inhibit the movement they allow.
+Joints are essential to allowing movement but can develop problems or diseases that inhibit the movement they allow.
 Joint problems are typically experienced either as the result of an injury or because of a medical condition.

 Osteoarthritis is a joint condition that occurs when the lining of a joint is worn down.
 Joints are lined with cartilage and synovial fluid that allows the bones of the joint to slide across each other without friction.
 In osteoarthritis, this lining is worn down until eventually the bones are rubbing against each other.
-This causes pain and makes movement of the joint more stiff and painful.
+This causes pain and makes the movement of the joint more stiff and painful.

 Rheumatoid arthritis is another common joint disease.
 This condition occurs because the body’s immune system attacks the lining of certain joints.
 Rheumatoid arthritis leads to swelling, warmth, and pain in the joints it affects.
 It also can affect the shape of the bones in the joint over time, causing the joint to become deformed.